 I love to learn, and at the root of my learning is asking questions.
 As a child, I would work to answer my own question and avoid asking in front of the entire class.
 As I grew older and time became more critical, I found myself asking more questions during class.
 The transformation took confidence in… Continue reading How to Question?

-Quite often when people speak about teaming they speak about Tuckman’s stages of Group Development of Forming, Storming, Norming, and Performing.
+Quite often, when people speak about teaming, they talk about Tuckman’s stages of Group Development of Forming, Storming, Norming, and Performing.
 As stated in most of these discussions, teams can cycle back through these stages.
 So, what is a leader to do when approaching a new team?
-Advice is plentiful in this area but I believe it… Continue reading Adapt ~ Build ~ Care ~ Disrupt
+Advice is plentiful in this area, but I believe it… Continue reading Adapt ~ Build ~ Care ~ Disrupt